 For the blue portion, combine the blueberries, 1/2 of a banana, and 1/3 cup yogurt.
 Process until smooth.
 Spoon into another bowl and set aside.
 (A note about the blueberries… you may want to puree the berries first and then strain it to remove the seeds.
 Then proceed with the recipe.
 The seeds don’t bother my kids, so I just used them as is.
-A professional blender, like a Vitamix or Blendtec might be able to get them smooth enough as well.)
+A professional blender, like a Vitamix might be able to get them smooth enough as well.)

 Spoon the mixtures into the star mold, starting with the strawberry at the top.
 Use the white banana mix next, and then finish with the blueberry mixture at the bottom.
 If you use greek yogurt, your colors will probably stay separated better since it will be thicker.
 I used regular yogurt though and it turned out fine.
 You will have extra leftover, so go ahead and freeze that in paper cups or regular ice pop molds.

 Allow to freeze overnight.
 The silicone molds make these so easy to remove!
 If you don’t have the special star molds, you can certainly use any silicone popsicle mold to make these.